Medical physics

 A) Magnetic fields are used to create images

-B) X-rays are used to create cross-sectional images
+B) Particles are emitted to create images

-C) Ultrasound waves are used to create images
+D) Ultrasound waves are used to create images

 • 22.
 What is the unit of radiation dose equivalent that accounts for the biological effect of different types of ionizing radiation?